Study portals

 Get a virtual introduction

-You can prepare yourself by going through Aarhus University's online introductory course Study@AU which gives you answers to several practical questions.
+You can prepare yourself by going through Aarhus University's online introductory course Study@AU which introduces you to digital platforms, counselling, support units, and life as a student.

-Welcome to the Introduction Week
+Welcome to the introduction week

 First; congratulations on your admission to Aarhus University!